Herbert Lightfoot Eason: Post-War

 In 1920 he was appointed as Superintendent of Guy's Hospital.
-He was a member of the Faculty of Medicine at the University of London, and represented the Faculty on the Senate from 1911, and represented the Senate on the Court from 1931–37.
+He was a member of the Faculty of Medicine at the University of London, and represented the Faculty on the Senate from 1911, and represented the Senate on the Court from 1931 to 1937.

-Eason was elected Vice-Chancellor of the University of London in 1935, and was appointed Principal to the University in 1937 after the accidental death of Edwin Deller.
-He served on the General Medical Council from 1924, and was later joint treasurer with Sir George Newman before he was elected president of the Council on 1 December 1939.
+Eason was elected Vice-Chancellor of the University of London in 1935, and was appointed Principal to the university in 1937 after the accidental death of Edwin Deller.
+He served on the General Medical Council from 1924, and was later joint treasurer with Sir George Newman before he was elected president of the council on 1 December 1939.
 Eason was also elected as Honorary Master of the Bench of the Inner Temple in 1938.

 He is said to have been a forward-thinking reformer in the medical profession, and although he excelled as an administrator it was due to this he published little in his field of Ophthalmology.
 However, he is noted as a highly skilled surgeon and operator, and as a teacher his lectures were said to be unequalled and were always fully attended in both under and post-graduate studies.
-He also held numerous other senior administrative and medical appointments throughout the 1930's and 40's, which included sitting on the Medical Consultive Board for the Royal Navy.
+He also held numerous other senior administrative and medical appointments throughout the 1930s and 40's, which included sitting on the Medical Consultive Board for the Royal Navy.

 In 1935 he was awarded the King George V Jubilee Medal as Consultant Ophthalmic Surgeon, Royal Navy.

 In 1937 he was awarded the King George VI Coronation Medal as Vice-Chancellor, University of London.

 On 2 June 1943, he was knighted by King George VI for his services to medicine.

-Eason was a tall, thin man with long sensitive fingers, and in heated debate he is said to have always stood his ground and was rarely if ever wrong, although he always spoke his mind and cared not for upsetting people whom he considered pompous or insincere.
-He has also been described as a very good public speaker, whatever the circumstances, and as an excellent and delightfully witty after-dinner speaker.